gomorpheus/morpheus-docs/integration_guides/storage/dell_ecs.rst

 - Buckets
 - File shares

-Users will be able to create the following times within ECS without direct access to the ECS console.
+Users will be able to create the following items within ECS without direct access to the ECS console.

 - Buckets
 - File shares